encedo/notify-service/doc/_managment.md

 <aside class="success">
-After this query, link between Encedo and Mobile App is setup but not confirm.
-If posted <code>&lt;res&gt;</code> is correct, mobile application will received final confirmation via FCM push-notification.
-Till then, link should be consider as 'pending'.</aside>
+After this query, link between Encedo and Mobile App is setup but not confirmed.
+If posted <code>&lt;res&gt;</code> is correct, mobile application will receive final confirmation via FCM push-notification.
+Till then, link should be considered as 'pending'.</aside>